Reading / Writing on Files

 file.write(content)

-To mock the opening file and writing content on it, we can use mock_open()
+To mock the opening file and writing content on it, we can use mock_open().

-The mock for this object will be similar to what we’ve previously seen in Reading Files, with the exception that we don’t need to pass the parameter read_data
+The mock for this object will be similar to what we’ve previously seen in Reading Files, with the exception that we don’t need to pass the parameter read_data in mock_open() because we are not retrieving data from the file.

 How the assertion will look like?